HttpAnimation/EndVI/public/README.md

 # public
-This folder is used for the conf config files.
+This folder is used for the public files that the end-user will see.